Call us: 01524 843333

 This excludes drugs that would normally be issued under a shared care policy.

 • Any long-term treatment suggested or resulting from a private consultation that does not form part of routine NHS treatment will not be issued on an NHS prescription.
-This may include unlicensed indications, unusual dosing, shared care or medications that would normally be advised to be purchased over the counter as part of the local ICB policy.
+This may include unlicensed indications, unusual dosing, shared care or medications that would normally be advised to be purchased over the counter as part of the local ICB policy

-As of April 8, 2025, Queen Square Medical Practice will no longer accept new Private Shared Care Agreement requests for prescribing medication.
+As of April 8, 2025, Queen Square Medical Practice will no longer accept new Private Shared Care Agreement requests for prescribing this type of medication.
 Shared care agreements aim to safeguard patient safety and ensure that GP involvement does not jeopardise patient safety or legal responsibilities.
 Many medications involved in shared care are complex and often fall outside the typical scope of GP expertise.

 Guidance for Patients and Private Providers: